Gaston Browne: Prime minister

-Gaston Browne led the Antigua and Barbuda Labour Party to victory in the 12 June 2014 general election, after 10 years in opposition, winning 14 out of 17 seats.
+Gaston Browne led the Antigua and Barbuda Labour Party to victory in the 2014 Antiguan general election, winning 14 out of 17 seats.
 Browne was sworn in as prime minister on 13 June 2014.
-He defeated Baldwin Spencer's UPP, which had ruled for 10 years.
+He defeated Baldwin Spencer's United Progressive Party (UPP), which had ruled for 10 years.
 Browne also held the office of Minister of Finance.

-On 21 March 2018 general election, he successfully leaded his party to its second consecutive electoral victory.
-He sworn in for a second term as Prime Minister on 22 March 2018.
-In the general election of 18 January 2023, he won his third term in office - a unique achievement in the history of Antigua and Barbuda - but this time with a slim majority of nine seats against the eight allocated to the opposition.
-On 15 July 2024, MP Anthony Smith resigned as a member of the United Progressive Party (UPP), becoming an independent parliamentarian but effectively moving into the ranks of the majority, strengthening Browne's leadership.
-The following day, he sworn in before Governor-General Rodney Williams as the new Minister of Agriculture, Lands, Fisheries and the Blue Economy, becoming the first independent MP in Antigua and Barbuda's history to receive a cabinet position.
-On January 14, 2025, ABLP candidate Rawdon Turner emerged victorious in St. Peter by-election, called following the tragic death of independent MP Asot Michael, fortifying the governing majority even more.
-Turner sworn in as Minister of Social and Urban Transformation on January 15, 2025.
+On 21 March 2018 general election, he successfully led his party to its second consecutive electoral victory.
+He was sworn in for a second term as prime minister on 22 March 2018.
+In the general election of 18 January 2023, he won his third term in office—a unique achievement in the history of Antigua and Barbuda—but this time with a slim majority of nine seats against the eight allocated to the opposition.
+On 15 July 2024, MP Anthony Smith resigned as a member of the UPP, becoming an independent parliamentarian but effectively moving into the ranks of the majority, strengthening Browne's leadership.
+The following day, he was sworn in before Governor-General Rodney Williams as the new minister of agriculture, lands, fisheries, and the blue economy, becoming the first independent MP in Antigua and Barbuda's history to receive a cabinet position.
+On 14 January 2025, ABLP candidate Rawdon Turner emerged victorious in St. Peter by-election, called following the death of independent MP Asot Michael, fortifying the governing majority even more.
+Turner is sworn in as minister of social and urban transformation on 15 January 2025.

-The Caribbean Global Awards ranked Gaston Browne 9th on Caribbean Leader’s top 10 list for the year 2024.
+The Caribbean Global Awards ranked Gaston Browne 9th on the Caribbean Leaders' top 10 list for the year 2024.

+In April 2026, Browne got reelected in a general election, winning his fourth term.
+Browne and the attorney general, Steadroy Benjamin, were sworn in on 1 May.
+However, due to an incorrect oath being administered after a recent legal amendment, the two had to be sworn in a second time on 2 May.